gabrielstine/Stine-Score/README.md

 ## Score one Phy folder

-To apply the included model, you only need the path to one Phy output folder;
-no manifest is required.
-The folder must contain `spike_clusters.npy`, `spike_times.npy`, `amplitudes.npy`, `params.py`, and either `cluster_info.tsv`
-or Kilosort's `cluster_Amplitude.tsv`, `cluster_ContamPct.tsv`, and
-`cluster_KSLabel.tsv` summary files.
+To apply the included model, you only need the path to one Phy output folder.
+The folder must contain `spike_clusters.npy`, `spike_times.npy`, `amplitudes.npy`, `params.py`, and either `cluster_info.tsv` or Kilosort's `cluster_Amplitude.tsv`, `cluster_ContamPct.tsv`, and `cluster_KSLabel.tsv` summary files.